When it comes to high-end kitchen appliance design, great performance is as important on the outside as it is on the inside.

 - A mid-motion stop

 As you know, all oven hinges must be able to withstand high temperatures.
-Mechanical spring hinges are the best design choice here because they don’t rupture in high heat like gas cylinders do.
+Mechanical spring hinges are the best design choice here because they don’t rupture in high heat like gas cylinders/springs do.

 Your hinge manufacturer should be able to help you design an oven door system that opens predictably and safely.

-Large, heavy bars and countertops can be hinged to allow access in and out of a kitchen area.
+While not technically an appliance, large, heavy bars and countertops can be hinged to allow access in and out of a kitchen.
 This is common in bars and restaurants, but many of them lack the right kitchen countertop hinge to ensure safety and longevity.

 Rather than making a waiter resort to DIY-ing a way to keep the flap up during a busy night, install a flip-up countertop hinge that will open and close easily.
 This way the staff won’t have to lift a 75-lb. granite countertop 50 times a night, and there’s no risk of their makeshift solution failing.